 R J Lloyd

 Arthur Loader (1839-95) was a Brighton man, with addresses including 21 Clifton Hill, 32 Ship Street, 54 Old Steine and (KD/S 1882) 52½ North Street.
-He had an office in Shoreham in 1876 and 1882 (KD) and worked outside Sussex, e g laying out roads and drains at Llantrisant in Wales (B 32 p362).
+He had an office in Shoreham in 1876 and 1882 (possibly because his main preoccupation at the time was the restoration of New Shoreham church) (KD) and worked outside Sussex, e g laying out roads and drains at Llantrisant in Wales (B 32 p362).
 He was associated with the public improvements carried out in Brighton under Philip Causton Lockwood (1820-1908), Borough Surveyor from 1858 to 1889.
 Loader protested about the botched restoration work at New Shoreham before taking the work on himself, for which, in turn, he was criticised, unfairly by the standards of the day.
 In the year of his death the practice was known as Loader and Long (Arch J 1, 15 October 1895 p v); his partner was Edgar Wallis Long (b1870), architect and surveyor, who had been settled in Brighton since at least 1891.
 His professional address remained at 54 Old Steine in 1899 and he was still living in Prestron in 1911 and continued to do so until at least 1938 (KD).
 He probably bore the brunt of the work of the practice even before Loader’s death, for following his election as a councillor in 1886, architecture had played a smaller part in his life.
 His obituary in The Brighton Gazette (6 April 1895) mentions it only obliquely, in connection with his interest in housing matters, whilst going into detail about his activities on the council, as a Freemason and as churchwarden of St Peter’s.